HOUSTON (AP) - Jeremy Lin is starting over in Houston. He will have to explain why he said he would have rather stayed in New York.

-Coming out of nowhere _ well, Harvard, by way of Golden State and then Houston _ Lin got to New York when the Knicks claimed him off waivers in December.
-He was briefly demoted to the developmental league, recalled, and got his chance to play when coach Mike D'Antoni put him in with the Knicks floundering at 8-15.
+Houston had Lin in training camp in December, but waived him because the Rockets already had Goran Dragic and Kyle Lowry.
+He got to New York when the Knicks claimed him off waivers, was briefly dropped to the developmental league, was recalled, and then got his chance to play when coach Mike D'Antoni put him in after the Knicks' record dropped to 8-15.

 Lin said Wednesday that he "loved this past year with the Knicks and truly appreciate the opportunity that New York gave me," even though the team decided to let him go.